On extensions of number fields with given quadratic algebras and cohomology: Introduction

 Using the theory of Right Angled Artin Groups (RAAGs, see for instance \cite{bartholdi2020right}, \cite{wade2011lower} and \cite[Part~$2$]{lorensen2010groups}), we can construct quotients of~$G_K$ with prescribed cohomology.
 Let us fix~$\{x_1,\dots,x_d\}$ a minimal set of generators of~$G_K$ and an undirected graph~$\Gamma$ with set of vertices~$[\![1;d]\!]$.
 We define~$G(\Gamma)$ as a quotient of~$G_K$ by commutators~$[x_i;x_j]$ whenever~$\{i,j\}$ is an edge of~$\Gamma$.
 The dimension of the~$n$-th cohomology group of~$G(\Gamma)$ is given by~$c_n(\Gamma)$, the number of~$n$-cliques of~$\Gamma$: i.e.\ complete subgraphs of~$\Gamma$ with~$n$ vertices.

-In this work, we investigate quotients of mild groups with large finite cohomological dimension, using ideas introduced by RAAGs.
+In this work, we investigate quotients of mild groups with large finite cohomological dimension, using ideas introduced by RAAGs, and we realise them as absolute Galois groups with prescribed ramification and splitting.
 Let~$G$ be a quotient of~$G_K$ and set~$h^n(G)$ to be the dimension of~$H^n(G;\F_p)$.
 We prove the following result: